Stephen Balch: Career

 In his early career, Balch held numerous faculty positions.
-He was instructor of government at the University of San Francisco (1969–1970), acting instructor of political science at the University of California in Berkeley (1970–1971), instructor of political science at Rutgers University in New Brunswick (1971–1972), assistant professor of urban policy and programs at the Office of Urban Policy and Programs in the City University of New York's Graduate Center (1973–1974), assistant professor and later associate professor of government at John Jay College of Criminal Justice of the City University of New York for fourteen years, during which he joined Midge Decter's Committee for the Free World and founded the Campus Coalition for Democracy in 1982.
+He was instructor of government at the University of San Francisco (1969–1970), acting instructor of political science at the University of California, Berkeley (1970–1971), instructor of political science at Rutgers University–New Brunswick (1971–1972), assistant professor of urban policy and programs at the Office of Urban Policy and Programs in the CUNY Graduate Center (1973–1974), assistant professor and later associate professor of government at John Jay College of Criminal Justice for fourteen years, during which he joined Midge Decter's Committee for the Free World and founded the Campus Coalition for Democracy in 1982.

 In 1987, Balch left his academic position and founded the National Association of Scholars (NAS), a membership organization of academic professionals opposed to political correctness in higher education.
 He served as president of the NAS for twenty-one years between 1987 and 2008, was founder and vice president of the American Academy for Liberal Education (an accrediting agency devoted to enriching content and enhancing the rigor of liberal education), was founder and director of the American Council of Trustees and Alumni (1994–2011), served on the board of trustees for Medaille College in Buffalo, New York (1997–2003), was director of the Philadelphia Society (2002–2006), chairman of the National Association of Scholars from 2009 to 2012, and is currently a member of its steering committee and board (2012–present).
 NAS now has about 3,000 academic members and forty-seven state affiliates.

 Since 2010, Balch has been a board member of the Alexander Hamilton Institute for the Study of Western Civilization.
-In the fall of 2012, Balch founded the Institute for the Study of Western Civilization at Texas Tech University in Lubbock, Texas.
+In the fall of 2012, Balch founded the Institute for the Study of Western Civilization at Texas Tech University.
 He is chairman of the Association for the Study of Free Institutions (2014–present), member of the board of the Alliance for Liberal Learning (2015–present), president of the West Texas/Eastern New Mexico Phi Beta Kappa Association (2016–present), president of Lambda of Texas, Texas Tech University's Phi Beta Kappa Chapter, and member of the board of the American Academy for Liberal Education (2016–present).

 As the chief executive officer of the National Association of Scholars (NAS), Balch has received extensive coverage in the national and educational media.
 He has played a key role in the founding of numerous academic programs at American universities and colleges focused on the study of free institutions and Western civilization.

 He is also co-author of several major NAS studies of curriculum evolution and problems, including The Dissolution of General Education: 1914–1993 and Losing the Big Picture: The Fragmentation of the English Major Since 1964.
 In addition, Balch serves as editor-in-chief of the NAS journal, Academic Questions.